t1/deployer/docs/tutorial.md

     version: 2.0
 ```

-We will include them in the root bundle, after we've published them to our Maven repository:
+If these were in the repository, we could include them in the root bundle as seen before:

 ### `deployer.root.bundle`